-However, proof to the contrary is accepted, in particular, other methods of geo-location.
+However, proof to the contrary (in particular, other geolocation methods) is accepted.
 This is a protection mechanism for the tax administration and the taxpayer against potential errors, concealment or falsification of the IP address of the devices used, aimed at locating services in or out of Spanish territory.

-The Bill now also sets forth that the data that can be compiled from users for the purpose of applying the provisions of the Spanish DST Law is limited to those which allow the localization of the users' devices located in Spanish territory.
+The Bill also sets forth that the data that can be compiled from users for the purpose of applying the provisions of the Spanish DST Law is limited to those which allow the localization of the users' devices located in Spanish territory.

-The tax rate is set at 3% on the gross income derived from the referred services.
+The DST tax rate is set at 3% on the gross income derived from the referred services.

-In contrast to the accrual in the EU Directive proposal, as per which the DST is calculated on the basis of the taxable revenues accrued in a given period, the accrual of the tax is immediate, taking place for each taxable digital service (or at the time of the total or partial collection of the price for the amounts actually received, whichever event takes place first).
-The corresponding tax return must be filed quarterly with the Spanish tax authorities.
+The accrual of the tax is immediate, taking place for each taxable digital service (or at the time of the total or partial collection of the price for the amounts actually received, whichever event takes place first).
+The tax is settled on a quarterly basis.
+Details on filing and payment deadlines and methods are still to be determined.
+However, for 2Q and 3Q 2020, it is expressly foreseen that the filing and payment of the DST will not be due until 20 December 2020.